Tag Archives: educators

 Being a Resilient Leader

-Resilient or resilience are buzzwords that we hear about in education.
-The two words are thrown around like leaves in the wind, especially during a pandemic.
-People ask school administrators if they are resilient or do they possess resilience.
-Indeed most people answer in the affirmative; however, do they know what resilience entails being.
+Resilience and resilience are buzzwords in education.
+The two words are tossed around like leaves in the wind, especially during a pandemic.
+People ask school administrators if they are resilient or possess resilience.
+Indeed, most people answer in the affirmative; however, do they know what resilience entails?
 So, we ask the question, what does being a resilient leader mean to you?

-First, let’s define what resilience is.
+First, let’s define resilience.
 According to APA, “Psychologists define resilience as the process of adapting well in the face of adversity, trauma, tragedy, threats, or significant sources of stress—such as family and relationship problems, serious health problems, or workplace and financial stressors.”
 How can you determine if you are a resilient leader when there are many working pieces?

 Difficult Times and Hard Decisions

-As a school leader, you are faced with and must adapt well to many situations throughout the school year.
+As a school leader, you face and must adapt well to many situations throughout the school year.
 Even a typical school day can present a variety of circumstances for you to handle.

 Next, why is it essential to possess resilience?
-Throughout your personal and professional lives, you are going to face difficult times, hard decisions, and more.
+Throughout your personal and professional lives, you will face difficult times, hard decisions, and more.
 Resilience gives you the emotional strength to cope with trauma, adversity, and hardship.
-Resiliency utilizes your resources, stability, and skills to overcome challenges and to work through challenges.
+It utilizes your resources, stability, and skills to overcome challenges and work through challenges.

-You may be asking yourself, “How do I know if I am resilient enough?
-Honestly, no one knows if they are hardy enough to handle some difficult situations, including school leaders.
+You may ask yourself, “How do I know if I am resilient enough?
+No one knows if they are hard enough to handle some difficult situations, including school leaders.
 You do not always know how to react to adversity until it happens.
-However, you can find out more about your level of resiliency by taking a quiz.
+However, you can learn more about your resiliency level by taking a quiz.
 Click on the link, answer the questions, and find your results.

 https://www.resiliencyquiz.com/index.shtml